cylc/cylc-admin/docs/proposal-new-output-syntax.md

 ## New Event Handler

-We should add a new **incomplete task** event that is triggered whenever a task finishes without completing all of its expected outputs.
+We should add a new **incomplete task** event that is triggered whenever a task finishes without completing all of its required outputs.

 ## Runahead limit